kubesure/forkjoin/README.md

     * Exit its work on a signal from Manager on the done channel
 	* Worker only need to implement the actual work
 4. The worker (goroutine) is considered unhealthy if the heartbeat is delayed by more than two seconds and is restarted

-## TODO

-1. Funnel pattern binding for Kafka

 ## Using fork join

 1. [As go library](./usage_go_library.md)
 2. Turnout pattern as [GRPC streaming service](./usage_turnout.md)

+## TODO

+1. Funnel pattern with Kafka binding